Coral Gables Preparatory Academy: 20th century

-In 1945 Bertha Webb became the second principal of the school and remained as principal for 16 years to 1961.
+In 1945, Bertha Webb became the second principal of the school and remained as principal for 16 years to 1961.
 During this time the students, educators, and parents at Coral Gables Elementary initiated a war bond drive.
 More than $300,000 worth of war bonds and stamps were sold and purchased by the school children.
 In return, the children were awarded a prize by the U.S. Department of the Treasury for being first in the nation for the collection of bonds and stamps.

-Jack Jaimeison became the third principal of the school from 1961-1971.
+Jack Jaimeison became the third principal of the school from 1961 to 1971.
 During his decade-long tenure, Jaimeison led the way through some of the most controversial and transformative years in the school's history.
 Under his leadership the school launched the first Science Fair and focused heavily on technology, science and community projects but it was the integration process that began in 1970 that defined his role and legacy in the school.
 In South Florida desegregation began as early as 1960; it reached Coral Gables Elementary school in 1971.
 The effort to desegregate Coral Gables Elementary school began in 1970, when Federal Judge C. Clyde Atkins, a Coral Gables resident issued a ruling that called for the immediate integration of all school in Miami-Dade County.
 The following year, "all white schools" were paired with "all black schools" included in the pairing was Coral Gables Elementary and Carver Elementary.
 Under the plan, the first and second grades would be held at Carver and the third through sixth at Coral Gables Elementary.
 At first, the pairing was a controversial and divisive issue for the parents of both schools.
 Jaimeison responded by organizing PTA meetings for parents to voice their support or opposition to the program.
 As a result, the pairing program was adjusted to accommodate recommendations and through a series of efforts by parents and community leaders the partnership succeeded and the schools began the pairing program in the fall of 1971.
 Mr. Jaimeison retired the same year the plan went into effect.